iterative/ldb-resources/documentation/Command-summary.md

      error: object 0x564d is not in LDB and no read-add location configured
 $
 ```
 There is one storage location `gs://storage` registered (no flags).
 User tries to add file `cat1.jpg` from his workspace to a dataset.
-If LDB does not have an object with identical hashsum already indexed in storage, the ADD command fails:
+If LDB does not have an object with identical hashsum already indexed in storage, the ADD command fails.

 *Use case:*